-The aim of the training seminar “Additive Manufacturing and Risk Management in the Shipbuilding and Ship Repair Sectors” is to support the sectors’ workforce through upskilling and reskilling in green technologies.
-To this end, growth and employment in the maritime sector will be enhanced through focusing on the environmental and digital dimension of the sector.
+The aim of the training seminar “Additive Manufacturing and Risk Management in the Shipbuilding and Ship Repair Sectors” was to support the sectors’ workforce through upskilling and reskilling in green technologies.
+To this end, growth and employment in the maritime sector will be enhanced through a focus on the environmental and digital dimension of the sector.

 UPDATE January 2021: Please note that the Green Maritime Hackathon which was originally planned to take place in person was cancelled due to the COVID-19 situation.
-This online training seminar will take place instead.
-It has been designed to take into account the restrictions of the COVID-19 pandemic and also takes into account the results from a recent skills intelligence analysis conducted in MATES.
+This online training seminar took place instead.
+It was been designed to take into account the restrictions of the COVID-19 pandemic and also the results from a recent skills intelligence analysis conducted in MATES.

 Time and Date